Jim and I sure have the travel bug. Our wanderlust hasn't lessened

 events, explore new places, and visit friends and relatives.

-Soon, however, we were gone on extended RV trips for four or five
+Soon, however, we were gone on extended RV trips for three or four

 months at a time, usually out West somewhere far away from Virginia.
 The